Ways To Increase Customer Lifetime Value

 Both upselling and cross-selling techniques work to increase average basket values, but in a non-pushy way that helps your customers make the best purchase decisions.

-Upselling has been shown to account for 70-90% of revenue, with only 5-30% of revenue coming from the original sale (Retently, 2019), so it is essential that you make this technique part of your merchandising strategy!
+Upselling has been shown to account for 70-90% of revenue, with only 5-30% of revenue coming from the original sale (Retently, 2019).
+This means it is essential that you make this technique part of your merchandising strategy!

 The key to upselling and cross-selling is to keep it subtle and not make the customer feel as if they are being bullied into spending more.

-The best salespeople will be able to increase revenue and retain that customer’s trust in future, by offering products that genuinely help and improve the experience for the customer.
-Subtle techniques include offering free home delivery for orders over a certain amount, buy-one-get-one-half-price offers, and freebies when customers buy high value items in store (for example, a free 8GB of data a month when you take out a 48 month phone contract).
+The best salespeople will be able to increase revenue and retain that customer’s trust in future.
+You can achieve this by offering products that genuinely help and improve the experience for the customer.
+Some common marketing techniques include offering free shipping for orders over a certain amount, buy-one-get-one-half-price offers, and freebies with high-value purchases.

 5. Post-purchase communication

 The very best retailers realise that the customer experience doesn’t end at the checkout.
-In order to increase their lifetime value to your business, you have to keep them engaged after their purchase in order to ensure that they return to spend more in the future.
+In order to increase their lifetime value to your business, you have to keep them engaged after their purchase.
+This will ensure that they return to spend more in the future.
 Ways to achieve this engagement include:

 - Offering discounts on future orders via email